aexpn/AutoKinetics/README.md

 1.  **Launch the GUI:**
     ```bash
-    python python/gui.py
+    python gui.py
     ```

 2.  **Run the Backend Manually (for testing):**
-    The backend can be tested directly from the command line.
-It will use a default test file.
+    The backend can be tested directly from the command line by passing a `.kin` file.
     ```bash
-    python python/backend_main.py
+    python backend_main.py path/to/your/file.kin
     ```

 ---